Do not call the numbers provided in the BazarCall email campaign

 BazarCall is the name of the email campaign used with the purpose to trick recipients into installing malware on their computers.
 Cybercriminals behind this campaign send subscription-themed emails encouraging recipients to call the provided phone number to cancel or renew a subscription plan.

-After calling the provided number, recipients are asked to visit a malicious website and download a file designed to install malware.
+After calling the provided number, recipients are usually asked to visit a malicious website and download a file designed to install malware.
 Research shows that the BazarCall campaign is used to distribute BazarLoader malware that provides the attackers backdoor access to the infected computers.

 It is possible that this campaign is used to deliver other malicious software as well.